SekiroSake/iWannaP/README.md

 ## About
 * This app helps you to find local restrooms in San Francisco area.
-* Give you most visited nearby places around the restroom.
+* Up to three most visited nearby places around the restroom.

 ## How To Run
 Clone this branch to your localhost and run index.html